Discovering Graph Generating Dependencies for Property Graph Profiling: GGDMiner Framework

-To expand the lattice vertically, we use a frequent subgraph mining (FSM) algorithm.
+To expand the lattice vertically, we use a frequent subgraph mining algorithm.
 At each vertical expansion, we add one edge to the graph pattern of the previous level lattice nodes.
-In this implementation we use the GRAMI~\cite{Elseidy2014} algorithm but it can be replaced by any other technique that can check if a graph pattern is frequent according to the support value $\tau$.
-The GRAMI algorithm uses gSpan to generate candidates and a CSP (Constraint Satisfaction Problem) strategy to verify the subgraph frequency.
-At each edge extension (right most extension in gSpan) in which the frequency is higher than $\tau$, we add a new node to the lattice containing this new extended graph pattern $Q_1$ and an empty set $\phi$ of differential constraints.
-The use of gSpan DFS (depth-first search) codes allows us to naturally organize the levels of the lattice and also quickly verify which nodes with different sets of differential constraints are the same.
+In this implementation, we use the GRAMI~\cite{Elseidy2014} algorithm, which uses gSpan to generate candidates.
+At each edge extension (rightmost extension in gSpan) in which the frequency is higher than $\tau$, we add a new node to the lattice containing this new extended graph pattern $Q_1$ and an empty set $\phi$ of differential constraints.
 We also create an answer graph for this new lattice node by extending the answer graph of the parent lattice node to $Q_1$ (in this case, $Q_0$) with the matches of the edge extended.
-At each edge extended in the answer graph, we run a node burn-back which deletes from the answer graph all the disconnected nodes and edges that are not part anymore of this subgraph.
+At each edge extended in the answer graph, we run a node burn-back, which deletes from the answer graph all the disconnected nodes and edges that are no longer part of a match of this graph pattern.

-Next, we run a horizontal extension to discover differential constraints considering only the new variables included in the graph pattern using the new edge and new vertex that was added to the graph pattern.
-Similarly, for each set of differential constraints added, we add a lattice node in the same level and add all these nodes in the Candidate Index.
-Algorithm \ref{algo:verticalExpansion} summarizes this process and figure \ref{fig:secondlevel_2} show a figure of the lattice for our running example.
-This process of expanding the lattice is repeated until the number of edges in the graph pattern of the lattice node is bigger than $k$.
+Next, we run a horizontal extension to discover differential constraints considering only the new variables included in the graph pattern using the new edge and new vertex that was added to the graph pattern (see an example of the first levels of the lattice in Figure \ref{fig:secondlevel_2}).
+Similarly, for each set of differential constraints added, we add a lattice node in the same level and all these nodes in the Candidate Index.
+This described process of vertical expansions is executed recursively until the number of edges in the graph pattern of the lattice node is bigger than $k$.
+Algorithm \ref{algo:verticalExpansion} summarizes the vertical expansion of the lattice.